Irish flight bringing PPE from China arrives in Dublin

 The total spend on equipment this year will be over €230 million, he added.

-Earlier this week, a donation of equipment from Chinese entrepreneur Jack Ma, including masks, testing kits and protective suits, arrived in Ireland.
+Earlier this week, a donation of equipment from Chinese entrepreneur Jack Ma, including masks, testing kits and protective suits, arrived in Ireland.–Additional reporting PA